-The Copernicus Marine service model production needs to be carefully monitored at each step, and then, quality of any upstream data used in the model runs shall be properly assessed (even if such upstream data is quality controlled by the data providers).
+The Copernicus Marine Service model production needs to be carefully monitored at each step, and then, the quality of any upstream data used in the model runs can be properly assessed (even if such upstream data are quality-controlled by the data providers).
 Indeed, regular exchanges are organized between observations and model producers within the service to discuss data assimilation and validation issues.
-Scientific quality is one of the key performance indicators for the OOFS, and producers report quarterly to the Service on quality monitoring activities.
-Any change affecting model solutions required to be justified from a Product Quality perspective.
+Scientific quality is one of the key performance indicators for the OOFS, and producers report quarterly to the service on quality monitoring activities.
+Any change affecting model solutions required to be justified from a product quality perspective.

-The consistency in the choice of model validation metrics, and in the way they are presented, can be important because it makes easier for users to understand the Product Quality information provided across products and to browse in the service portfolio which are fit-for-purpose products.
-However, given the wide range of Copernicus Marine products and production methods, it is not always scientifically meaningful to provide same type of information across products and for all involved systems.
-The Product Quality cross-cutting strategy (Sotillo et al., 2021) thus aims to strike a balance between the level of homogeneity of the information delivered and its relevance.
+The consistency in the choice of model validation metrics, and in the way they are presented, can be important because it makes it easier for users to understand the product quality information provided across products and to browse in the service portfolio which products are fit for purpose.
+However, given the wide range of Copernicus Marine products and production methods, it is not always scientifically meaningful to provide the same type of information across products and for all involved systems.
+The product quality crosscutting strategy (Sotillo et al., 2021) thus aims to strike a balance between the level of homogeneity of the information delivered and its relevance.
 Indeed, the Copernicus Marine Service is a first achievement towards the interconnection of operational oceanography services at basin scale, and digital ocean platforms based on cloud technology will enable new validation capacities, facilitating the set-up of dynamic uncertainty for most of their products.
 The frequency of the updates will also increase to better serve coastal OOFS, where short-term forecast and quality information should be delivered on a daily (preferred) or weekly basis.

-4.2 Validation of coastal OOFS: a world of variety
+4.2 Validation of coastal OOFSs: a world of variety

-There is not a common operational validation approach in coastal OOFSs, and the degree of operationality for the model validation is highly dependent on the type of forecasting system set-up (i.e. system with data assimilation scheme activated, generating analysis or on the other hand, OOFS based on a free forecast model system), the extension of the area of interest (being different for very limited coastal systems or going into a larger regional extent), the service purpose (system targeted on a primary end-user with specific interests or needs, or if the OOFS delivers a general multi-parameter/purpose service) and finally in the availability, and degree of operational access, to local in-situ observational data sources.
+There is not a common operational validation approach in coastal OOFSs, and the degree of operationality for the model validation is highly dependent on the type of forecasting system set-up (i.e. system with data assimilation scheme activated, generating analysis, or on the other hand, OOFSs based on a free forecast model system); the extension of the area of interest (being different for very limited coastal systems or going into a larger regional extent); the service purpose (system targeted on a primary end user with specific interests or needs, or if the OOFS delivers a general multiparameter/purpose service); and finally in the availability, and degree of operational access, of local in situ observational data sources.

-Most of the OOFS have some system validation.
-Even those models used for research purposes or in the process of maturing their operationality (pre-operational state) have some kind of model validation, typically the early stages of the model set-up configuration, often running in hindcast mode on specific time periods to take benefit of existing observational data campaigns.
-In pre-operational systems, or in early stages of OOFS services, an operational validation system is not so common, while model providers are working on the configuration of operational processes for an automatic PQ model assessment, and meanwhile, maintaining some offline model validation (using available observations or focused on specific targeted periods when outstanding events occurred, or when observational campaigns are available).
+Most of the OOFSs have some system validation.
+Even those models used for research purposes or in the process of maturing their operationality (pre-operational state) have some kind of model validation, typically the early stages of the model set-up configuration, often running in hindcast mode for specific time periods to take advantage of existing observational data campaigns.
+In pre-operational systems, or in the early stages of OOFS services, an operational validation system is not so common, while model providers are working on the configuration of operational processes for an automatic PQ model assessment and, meanwhile, maintaining some offline model validation (using available observations or focused on specific targeted periods when outstanding events occurred or when observational campaigns are available).